Affirmative Action As An Effort To Realize Justice For Poor Communities In Legal Aid Services

 References

-Batu City Regional Regulation Number 1 of 2020 concerning Legal Aid.
+Batu City Regional Regulation Number 1 of 2020 concerning the Provision of Legal Aid for Poor Communities.

-Batu Mayor Regulation Number 39 of 2020 concerning Guidelines for the Implementation of Legal Aid.
+Batu Mayor Regulation Number 39 of 2020 concerning Implementing Guidelines for the Provision of Legal Aid for Poor Communities.

-Soekanto, S. (1983).
-Factors influencing law enforcement.
-Jakarta: RajaGrafindo Persada.
+Soekanto, S. (2008).
+Factors Influencing Law Enforcement.
+Jakarta: PT RajaGrafindo Persada.

 The 1945 Constitution of the Republic of Indonesia.